Muun-Muun/Lunar-lander-simulation/README.md

 All this processes were done by MATLAB & Python.

+#
 Thanks for visiting my Github.<br>
-If you have any questions please e-mail me.
+If you have any questions, please e-mail me.
 :point_right: yunjung.kim181@gmail.com